omniscientjs/omniscientjs.github.io/documents/index.md

 ### Reuseable mixins

-Omniscient is fully compatible with exising react components, and encourages reuse of your existing mixins.
+Omniscient is fully compatible with exising React components, and encourages reuse of your existing mixins.

 ```js
 var SelectOnRender = {